chakler/scss-setup/README.md

 Scss setup is a set of Sublime Text snippets for setting up reset and media query breakpoint mixin.

+**The [SCSS Sublime package](https://packagecontrol.io/packages/SCSS) is required for these snippets to work,** so make sure you have it installed first.

 ## Setup

 1. Navigate to `~/Library/Application Support/Sublime Text 2/Packages/User`